taddes/Algos-And-Data-Structs-JS/19. Singly Linked Lists/singly_linked_list.md

 * *tail* is the end of the linked list.
 * Linked Lists consist of nodes, with each node having a value and a pointer to antoher note or null.
 * Access to any item requires iterating through each item in the list.
 Cannot access by index, must use `next()` to access subsequent list. **Random access is not allowed.**
+* Insertion and deletion ideal, as you just have to update next pointer for a given element.
+More expensive in an array